trillobite/jsonHTML/README.md

 Before this, to achieve the flexibility required for my projects, I had to write out the HTML as a string, and use jQuery to add them or manipulate them by parsing that string.
 This was tedious, especially compared to manipulating JSON objects as an abstraction layer.
 Basically put, by creating a JSON object to reflect what you want, jsonHTML takes your object and creates the string to pass to jQuery, then jQuery handles the rest.
-Think of jsonHTML as a compiler, it takes javaScript (JSON) objects and compiles them down to HTML, where the browser deals with them traditionally.
+Think of jsonHTML as a compiler, or a jQuery shell, it takes javaScript (JSON) objects and compiles them down to HTML, where it is passed to jQuery, implemented into the DOM and the browser deals with them traditionally.

 The easiest way to use jsonHTML.
 ---------------------------------